 Buying startup company insurance can be a daunting task.
-The insurance market is fragmented and there are no shortage of products out there.
-The industry is not exactly the tech savvy either and many brokers still employ items as archaic as fax machines in their practices.
+The insurance market is fragmented and there is no shortage of products out there.
+The industry is not exactly tech savvy either, and many brokers still employ tools as archaic as fax machines in their practices.
 Just finding where to start can be a hassle!

 Here are some basic dos and don’ts of buying insurance for your startup company.